-The user must fill in the second table Non-CO2 emissions, non-fuel combustion sectors corresponding to the GHG data, expressed in $ktCO_2$ equivalents, for each sector or sub-sector as defined by the IPCC categories (D41 to D53).
+The user must fill in the second table $Non-CO_2$ emissions from fuel combustion, non-fuel combustion sectors corresponding to the GHG data, expressed in ktCO2 equivalents, for each sector or sub-sector as defined by the IPCC categories (D41 to D53).
 In case a sector or sub-sector is not relevant to the national context, no data should be inserted in the corresponding cell.
 Also, if the user wants to ignore specific sectors or sub-sectors, then no data should be inserted in the corresponding cells.
 For example, if a user wants to include only the emissions for the waste sector, then data will only be inserted in D51/D52.
-If a user wants to estimate only CO2 emissions from fuel combustion, this second table should be left empty.
+If a user wants to estimate only CO_2 emissions from fuel combustion, this second table should be left empty.